carpentries-incubator/reproducible-publications-quarto/episodes/05-setup-versioning.md

 ## Your first edit

 Now, let's open up the report in this repository that's already been drafted.
-The Quarto document for the report is located in `report`.
-It is called: `DataPaper-ReproducibilityWorkshop.qmd` The first edit we will make is to the yaml file of this draft report so we can practice using version control.
+You will find it in the `report` directory with filename: `DataPaper-ReproducibilityWorkshop.qmd`.
+Open it up and we will make an edit to the yaml front matter of this draft report so we can practice using version control.

 In the title add "(Carpentry Workshop Version)" and make sure to save it.